 Neither stadiums nor major delegations or major football players.
 The day after the last game of the FIFA World Cup, the first thing to come is the TREE Cup.

-The event, which will be held from July 10 to 17 at the Kuntamanã Village in the municipality of Marechal Thaumaturgo in Acre, will bring together different ethnic groups, as well as the extractive community and governmental and civil organizations, to discuss the importance of the forest within the conception of ancestral cultures.
+The event, which will be held at the Kuntamanã Village in the municipality of Marechal Thaumaturgo in Acre, will bring together different ethnic groups, as well as the extractive community and governmental and civil organizations, to discuss the importance of the forest within the conception of ancestral cultures.

 “For us, this is the crown of life, because the forest is the home of thousands of living beings,” says Haru Kuntamanã, indigenous leader and also one of the organizers of the event.